 She held faculty positions at three universities before joining UF in 2006.
 As an investigator, Nixon uses comprehensive behavioral assessments, brain electrophysiology, neuroimaging and clinical research interviews to reveal the complex nature of substance use and misuse.

-Among her current NIH-funded studies: identifying predictors of alcohol initiation during early adolescence; environmental and individual-level influences of alcohol use in older age; and neural mechanisms of risk for alcohol use disorder among college student.
+Among her current NIH-funded studies: identifying predictors of alcohol initiation during early adolescence; environmental and individual-level influences of alcohol use in older age; and neural mechanisms of risk for alcohol use disorder among college students.
 In addition, she is co-principal investigator of the NIH-funded ABCD Study at UF, part of the largest long-term study of brain development and child health ever conducted in the U.S. Nixon has authored over 176 peer-reviewed articles and book chapters and edited two books.

 “There is great support for addiction science at UF,” she says.
 “Our center is a multi-college, multi-department endeavor.
 Departments and colleges see the value of having that kind of expertise in their departments.
 In addition to addiction science, we look at social drinking, the recreational use of cannabis and other domains that give us information relevant to policy, clinical practice and basic neuroscience.
 It’s a really exciting place to be.”